hankmcgill/hankmcgill/README.md

 Check out my [LinkedIn](https://www.linkedin.com/in/hank-mcgill-999750184/)

 ### Contact
 Got questions, feedback, or a request?
-Email me at henrymcgill@gmail.com, or feel free to reach out to me on Twitter: @hankfontaine.
+Email me at henrymcgill@gmail.com, or feel free to reach out to me on [Twitter](https://twitter.com/hankfontaine).

 https://hankfontaine.com